 As the weather changes in the fall and winter months, we begin to look for warming and comforting foods and beverages.
 My cranberry apple cider recipe is the perfect drink to sip on during those cold nights.
 It’s packed with antioxidants and serves as a great alternative to mulled wine yet packs more flavor than simple apple cider.
 Try it out — it’s easy to prepare and undeniably delicious.

 What makes the perfect fall to winter drink?
 It’s a drink that makes you feel warm, at ease and fulfilled.
 It also contains warming spices, like cinnamon, cardamon, ginger and clove.
 That’s exactly what I added to my cranberry apple cider.

 It’s made with a combination of apples, cranberries, oranges, maple syrup and these warming, antioxidant spices.
-It’s easy to drink, but that’s okay because it’s full of free radical-fighting antioxidants and works to improve the health of your heart, brain, digestion and immune system.
-(1)
+It’s easy to drink, but that’s okay because it’s full of free radical-fighting antioxidants and works to improve your health.

 So next time you’re looking for the perfect cold weather drink to enjoy, opt for making your own cranberry apple cider.
 Not only does it make you feel good in the moment, it has long-term health benefits that will keep you energized and healthy for the coming months too.

 Here are some of the top health benefits associated with the ingredients in this cranberry apple cider recipe:

 Apples: Apple nutrition contains fiber, vitamin C, potassium and vitamin K. Apples are also an excellent source of strong antioxidants (like quercetin and catechin) that can help to fight free radical damage and signs of early aging.